A quiet market debut at Beursplein 5

 The feature film ‘Bankier van het Verzet’, chronicling the special acts of resistance of stock trader Walraven van Hall has its premiere today.
 Thanks to his network in the financial world, Van Hall managed to raise more than 80 million guilders for the resistance during the war.
 Beursplein 5 was a key location for his resistance work and can be seen in the film.
 Eventually, the film managed to draw about 400,000 people to cinemas across the country.

-Dutch Star Companies One (DSCO) is launching an IPO on the Amsterdam exchange.
-Remarkably, DSCO is not a company, but a so-called SPAC with the aim of buying a major stake in a yet to be chosen, preferably Dutch company, which will then take over DSCO’s listing.
+Dutch Star Companies One (DSCO) will be listed on the Amsterdam stock exchange.
+The remarkable thing is that DSCO is not a company but an empty investment vehicle (a so-called SPAC) with the aim of later taking a large stake in a yet to be selected and preferably Dutch company, after which that company will then take over DSCO’s listing.

-Update: Following a merger, technology company CM.com acquired DSCO’s listing in early 2020.
+Update: After a legal merger, technology company CM.com took over the listing of DSCO in early 2020.

 MIFID II enters into force